orchidsoftware/orchid.software/docs/en/hig/providing-feedback.md

 ---

 User notifications typically consist of one or two simple sentences and do not require a header.
-It is common for people to add unnecessary headlines such as "Dear users," "Important announcement," "Attention!" or "Convincing request!"
+It is common for people to add unnecessary headlines such as "Dear users", "Important announcement", "Attention!" or "Convincing request!"
 However, using such headlines may suggest that the content is not relevant to users.

 To maximize the user's attention, it's important to avoid including extraneous information and get straight to the point.
 The most effective feedback tends to match the significance of the information with the way it's delivered.
 In the Orchid app, there are various ways to provide feedback, depending on the nature and severity of the feedback.